dioxfile/Logic_Clock_Didatic_Tool/README.md

 ![alt text](https://github.com/dioxfile/Vector_Clock/blob/master/Imagens/QRCode_Vector_clock.png)

 Code in Python to synchronize the computer clock using the [Lamport-WIKI](https://en.wikipedia.org/wiki/Leslie_Lamport) Logic Clock method.
-This application is used to teach Clock Synchronization in Computer Science Course subjects, for example, Distributed Systems, and it basically applies the concept of Lamport Logical Clocks to Physical Computer clocks and also to events occurring on these computers such as sending and receiving of messages.
+This application is used to teach Clock Synchronization in Computer Science Course subjects, for example, Distributed Systems, and it applies the concept of Lamport Logical Clocks to Physical Computer clocks and also to events occurring on these computers such as sending and receiving of messages.
 ## Context
 People use physical time to order events.
 For example, we say that an event at 8:15 AM occurs before an event at 8:16 AM.
 In distributed systems, physical clocks are not always precise, so we can't rely on physical time to order events.
 Instead, we can use logical clocks to create a partial or total ordering of events.
 Thus, this APPLICATION explores the concept and implementation of the logical clocks invented by Leslie Lamport in his seminal paper `Time, Clocks, and the Ordering of Events in a Distributed System`, [Lamport-Paper](https://dl.acm.org/doi/10.1145/359545.359563).